 The parking lot development permit was obtain in December 2013 and construction started in July 2014.

 Project grant applications for funding from Calgary Parks Foundation started in 2011.
 Conversion to the sports courts surfaces proceeded first in 2012 with the addition of more benches and picnic tables.
-After experiencing delays due to the major facelift to the parking lot and construction of the new joint-use building, upgrades to the area landscaping and fencing were completed in 2016.
+After experiencing delays due to the major facelift to the parking lot and construction of the Spruce Cliff Centre, upgrades to the area landscaping and fencing were completed in 2016.

 2010 – 2011 – Playground